MicrosoftDocs/dynamics-365-ai/ai-docs/sales/dynamics365-sales-insights-app-home-page.md

 In this example, you can observe that the top sellers talk (59%) more than listen (41%) to customers compared to the team’s average of talk (61%) to listen (39%).
 Through this insight, you can learn that talking more is helping the top seller generate revenue, and you can make it as a best practice for other sellers to follow.

-Select **Show details** and the [Teams overview](../sales/conversation-intelligence-team-overview.md) page opens with details on each seller's talk verus listen ratio with customers.
+Select **Show details** and the [Teams overview](../sales/conversation-intelligence-team-overview.md) page opens with details on each seller's talk against listen ratio with customers.

 ### Best practice keywords